4rknova/goveewatch/README.md

 # Goveewatch

-Simple utility to monitor readings from Govee thermometer / hygrometer devices.
+A curses application to monitor readings from Govee thermometer / hygrometer devices.

 This project is based on [Thrilleratplay/GoveeWatcher](https://github.com/Thrilleratplay/GoveeWatcher)